 There is no obligation to partner with us when you call.
 This is your opportunity to learn about divorce modification and the benefits of partnering with our firm.

-Let Charlotte Christian Law Help with Your Athens Divorce Modifications
+Let The Law Offices of Charlotte Christian and Associates Help with Your Athens Divorce Modifications

-At Charlotte Christian Law, our team of attorneys represents clients in Athens with divorce, child custody, and support concerns.
+At The Law Offices of Charlotte Christian and Associates, our team of attorneys represents clients in Athens with divorce, child custody, and support concerns.
 In addition to helping empower clients who are facing divorce or defending themselves against divorce, we handle divorce modifications that become necessary later on.

 Our attorneys build strong cases and present them to the judge, ensuring the decision makers in our clients’ cases have the necessary information to rule appropriately.
 In other words, we ensure the court hears our client’s side of the story and provide supporting evidence.